Peterborough retail boss says he is delighted to be able to rescue famous clothing brand

 The move comes eight weeks after M&Co collapsed into administration after being unable to cope with soaring costs.

-AK Retail, which is owned by Peterborough businessman Andrew Killingsworth, and based in Bakewell Road, Orton Southgate, where it employs about 1,000 staff, has just finalised the deal that looks to have ended several years of turmoil for the 189-year-old M&Co.
+AK Retail, which is owned by Peterborough businessman Andrew Killingsworth, and based in Bakewell Road, Orton Southgate, where it employs about 1,000 staff, has just finalised the deal that comes after several years of turmoil for the 189-year-old M&Co.

 M&Co first went into administration in 2020 but was bought back by its Scottish owners the McGeoch family before collapsing again late last year.